matthewkmayer/matthewkmayer.github.io/blag/content/post/red-green-bugfix.md

 1. Reproduce the bug
 2. Using logs and/or reading the code, find where the issue is
-3. Cover the broken behavior with a test: assert on expected behavior
+3. Cover the broken behavior with a test: assert on correct behavior
 4. Push the code and let the build pipeline demonstrate a red/failing state due to the new test failing
 5. Write the bug fix, see the test pass, push code and make a pull request: the build will go green/pass